Aboalayoun/Aboalayoun/README.md

 ## 🎓 About Me

 🎯 **Frontend Developer** passionate about creating engaging web experiences
-📚 **1st Year Student** at Faculty of Computers & Artificial Intelligence - Sphinx University
+📚 **1st Year Student** at Faculty of Computers & Artificial Intelligence - Assiut National University
 🌟 Currently exploring the fascinating world of web development and AI
 💡 Always eager to learn new technologies and improve my skills